-Artificial Intelligence (AI) has demonstrated a wide range of capabilities, a major one being AI text generation.
-With the advent of widely available and easily-accessible language models, such as GPT-3.5, many members of the public are able to relatively easily use AI systems capable of producing highly sophisticated and coherent text across different languages [1].
-While these advancements bring certain benefits, it gives area for concern regarding the potential misuse of AI-generated text for unethical purposes (a concern that has been widely expressed in the past) [2].
-The problem this paper aims to address is the risk of generative AI content being used as original work, sometimes referred to with the blanket word "cheating".
+Artificial Intelligence (AI) has become notable for its applications in a wide range of demonstrated capabilities, a popular one being AI-generated text.
+With the advent of widely available and easily-accessible language models, such as GPT-3.5, many members of the public are able to use AI models (with relative ease) capable of producing highly sophisticated multilingual text [1].
+While these capabilities bring certain benefits, it also gives area for concern regarding the potential misuse of text generated by AI for unethical purposes (a concern that has been widely expressed in the past) [2].
+The problem this paper aims to center around is the risk of the blanket word "cheating" which can be done through usage of AI-generated content (if falsely claimed to be original work).